Thanksgiving Side Dish Recipes

+Turkey might be a Thanksgiving staple but your Thanksgiving spread wouldn't be complete without a variety of wonderful sides like green bean casserole, mashed potatoes and stuffing nestled alongside that bird.
+And with a plethora of healthy Thanksgiving sides to choose from, we're here to help you make a delicious and healthy Thanksgiving meal that will satisfy all your guests.

-This scrumptious sweet potato soufflé is sweet without being cloying like some sweet potato casseroles can be.
-A crunchy pecan-and-oat topping nicely complements the creamy sweet potatoes.
-The casserole requires just 25 minutes of active time to prepare, so you can whip it up for Thanksgiving without a lot of fuss.
-And the filling can also be made up to five days ahead, so you just have to top it and bake it when it's showtime.
-With a sweet potato soufflé that's so easy, there's no need to serve it just for the holidays--try it with oven-fried chicken and green beans for a healthy dinner with a Southern accent.
+This creamy sweet potato soufflé is complemented with a crunchy pecan-oat topping for a truly scrumptious side dish.
+The filling can be made up to five days ahead, so you just have to top it and bake it when it's time.
+Whip up this healthy sweet potato soufflé recipe for Thanksgiving or any other special occasion.

 Thanks to fresh green beans, an easy homemade cream sauce and crispy onion topping, this green bean casserole recipe is healthier and more delicious than traditional recipes that use canned soup, beans and onions.
 Plus, the slow cooker saves you time cooking at the stove.
 Make sure to use fresh green beans, as frozen green beans will become mushy.